Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |           5|          4|           38|           10|        52|
 |           6|          4|           37|            6|        47|

-We can use this data to build a simulation that allows us to deconstruct total time and change some of the inputs.
+We can use this data to build a simulation that allows us to deconstruct total-time as we change some of the inputs.
 This will allow us to demonstrate the impact of an initiative such as mobile ordering.
-Mobile ordering would allow you to effectively decouple orders and possibly payment from fulfillment.
-Additionally, it might help demonstrate the merits of a more effecitve buffering system or a simplified menu.
-We'll take a closer look at how this works in the following section.
+Mobile ordering in theory would allow you to effectively decouple orders and possibly payment from fulfillment.
+Be careful not to think about technology first here.
+We just stated that mobile ordering may help you decouple orders and payment from fulfillment.
+Are there other ways to accomplish this goal?
+Additionally, it might help demonstrate the merits of a more effective buffering system or a simplified menu.

 #### analyzing the distributions of wait time components